Janet Ellis

 Janet Ellis, (born 16 September 1955) is an English television presenter, actress and writer, who is best known for presenting the children's television programmes Blue Peter and Jigsaw between 1979 and 1987.
 She has published two novels, The Butcher's Hook (2016) and How It Was (2019).
-She is the mother of three children: singer/songwriter Sophie Ellis-Bextor, musician and former child actor Jackson Ellis-Leach and art historian Martha Ellis-Leach.
+She is the mother of three children, including singer/songwriter Sophie Ellis-Bextor.

 Early life

 Ellis was born in Chatham, Kent, on 16 September 1955.
 Her father Michael "Mike" Ellis was a soldier who was stationed during her childhood at various places in Britain and West Germany, and her mother was Judith Newton.
 Accordingly, she attended seven schools in the two countries, including Russell House School in Otford, Kent between the ages of five and seven, St Hilary's in Sevenoaks, Kent between the ages of 11 and 13, and from the ages of 13 to 17, her last school was Richmond County School for Girls in Richmond, Surrey (now in London).

 Having expressed an interest in acting since the age of five, she applied to and was accepted by the Central School of Speech and Drama in London but because she was too young, her place was deferred for a year.
 She spent the year gaining experience of the acting world by working backstage at the Comedy Theatre in central London.

-She has a sister, Sharon, who is two years her junior.